 Some packs are available in multiple sizes, from extra small to large, which fit a range of torso lengths.
 These ranges vary by manufacturer and by gender.
 Check the product specs tab for size details of a specific pack.
 Many packs also feature an adjustable suspension, which can be modified to fit your torso, especially if you’re between sizes.
 (They’re also a good option for folks who may share a pack among family members.)
 The drawback: An adjustable harness adds weight to a pack.

 The majority of a backpack’s weight—80 percent or more—should be supported by your hips.
 Backpack hipbelts usually accommodate a wide range of hip circumferences, from mid-20 inches to mid-40 inches or so.
 People with narrow waists sometimes find they cannot make a standard hipbelt tight enough and need to buy a smaller size.
 Some packs offer interchangeable hipbelts, making it possible to swap out one for another.

-Because they have smaller frame sizes, women’s backpacks often work well for young (or shorter) backpackers of either gender.
+Because they have smaller frame sizes, women-specific backpacks often work well for young or shorter backpackers.
 The torso dimensions are generally shorter and narrower than in men’s packs.
 Another thing to note is that the hipbelts and shoulder straps in women-specific packs tend to be contoured to accomodate wider hips and breasts.

 These typically offer smaller capacities and include an adjustable suspension to accommodate a child's growth.
-Women's backpacks, with their smaller frame sizes, often work well for young backpackers of either gender.
+Women's backpacks, with their smaller frame sizes, often work well for young backpackers.
 So do small versions of some men's packs.